DarkHobbit/doublecontact/doc/manual.en.md

 Choose **View -> Two panels** to switch on two panel mode.
 Separated address books can be loaded in ech panel.
 Press Tab or click on opposite panel to change current panel.
 Press Ctrl+U to swap panel content.

 To copy one or some records from one loaded address book to other, select this records and press F5.
 To move - select and press F6 (in last case, selected records will be deleted from source).
+You can also use drag'n'drop for this operations.

 Choosing **View -> Two panels** again  will turn off two panel mode.